digitaledelta/core-geonetwork/README-DELTARES.md

 Getting the Deltares branch in synch with geonetwork consists of 2 steps:

 	- fetching upstream changes of the 3.0.x branch of geonetwork.
-	- rebasing the 3.0.x-deltares branch.
+	- merging the changes to the 3.0.x-deltares branch.

 If not following the upstream, add them: